Funeral Costs Calculator

 • Other preparations of the body

 Most funeral homes provide an itemized list of services and their costs.
-If you can’t get specific numbers, you can often get estimates by calling funeral homes in your area.
-Unless you’ve helped manage the cost of someone else’s funeral, the best way to find these figures is to do some research and contact multiple funeral service providers.
+Keep in mind that the “basic services fee” is usually non-declinable, meaning you have to pay it regardless of the specific arrangements you choose.
+If you can't get specific numbers, you can often get estimates by calling funeral homes in your area.
+Unless you've helped manage the cost of someone else's funeral, the best way to find these figures is to do some research and contact multiple funeral service providers.

 Did You Know?